Augmented Human: How Technology Is Shaping the New Reality [Book] by Helen Papagiannis

 A thorough walkthrough of everything there is to know about the worldwide planetary climate emergency we’re currently facing, including what needs to happen next

 New to crypto/web3?
 There are basically two big boxes of stuff to learn: 1) how it works and 2) why it works, why it’s important, and what the outcomes it can make possible.
-For a first step on each, start here:
+For your first steps on these, start here:

 DAOs, A Canon, NFT Canon, and Crypto Canon are incredible collections of resources and reading, compiled (and often written) by a16z

-Good Design in Web 3 [talk recording] and Designing for the Humans of Web3 (from ETHDenver ‘22)
+Good Design in Web 3 [Presentation] and Designing for the Humans of Web3 (from ETHDenver ‘22) [Presentation]

 By Yang You, an awesome product designer on my team at Syndicate